 On February 21, 2017, formal applications were submitted to the City for the proposed project.
 The City has reviewed the project plans and studies to review and understand the project scope and determine completeness of the application.

-The applicant conducted a Neighborhood Meeting in late 2016.
-The purpose of this meeting was for the applicant to present the project to the community, answer questions and solicit feedback on the application.
+The applicant conducted a Neighborhood Meeting in late 2016 and August 28, 2017.
+The purpose of these meetings was for the applicant to present the project to the community, answer questions and solicit feedback on the application.
 This neighborhood meeting was conducted at the site.
 This was not a city sponsored meeting, but rather a meeting the City requires that applicants for large development proposals conduct to present their project to the community, answer questions and solicit feedback.
 The City was in attendance to take notes on the comments.
-Approximately 20 persons were in attendance.
+Approximately 20 persons were in attendance at both meetings.

 This project was reviewed by the Design Review Board (DRB) as a conceptual review on September 6, 2017.
 Public comments were accepted and the DRB provided feedback on the conceptual design of the proposed new parking structure.